qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

     when rendering relies on scale based visibility or calculations).
-    Otherwise a project in e.g. ``EPSG:4326`` which uses scale based visibility of layers and symbols will see layers and features "randomly" disappear as the map is panned, even though the user has not zoomed in or out of the map.
+    Otherwise a project in e.g. ``EPSG:4326`` which uses scale based visibility of layers and symbols will see layers and features "randomly" disappear as the map is panned, even though you have not zoomed in or out of the map.

     .. note:: This method is only applicable when calculating scales with a degree based reference system, and while it ensures that the scale remains constant